 England’s promising wicketkeeper-batsman Craig Kieswetter, who was also the Man of the Match in the 2010 World T20 final, retired at the age of 27 after suffering a severe eye injury while playing for Somerset in a county game against Northamptonshire.

-Kieswetter was struck in the face when a ball went between his helmet and grille and broke his nose and damaged his eye socket.
-Though he returned after the injury yet he could never get going after that.
+Kieswetter was struck in the face when a ball went between his helmet and grill and broke his nose and damaged his eye socket.
+Though he returned after the injury, he could never become the cricketer he was.

 Calling time on his short career, Kieswetter said, "Having gone through that experience of my eye injury and everything it entailed, I feel mentally, I will never again be the player that I was."

 Kieswetter made 63 off 49 balls in the World T20 final against Australia as England secured their first major ICC title.
-Surely a promising career finished at a very tender age.
+Indeed a promising career finished at a very tender age.

 The powerfully built England fast-bowler sustained one of the most painful injuries ever on the cricket field which destroyed his career.
 Just when David Lawrence was becoming a lethal strike-force for the Three Lions, he suffered this brutal injury in a game against New Zealand in 1992.

 Lawrence fractured his left kneecap as he was about to bowl and fell horribly and his shrieking cries of pain echoed around the stadium.
 Spectators said the sound of his knee splitting was like a pistol shot.
 This appalling injury cut short a career which had begun on a prosperous note.